-Further analysis showed that areas where gaps are significant were: pupils who are disadvantaged and SEN (36%) had a primary SEN need of communication and language and 88% of disadvantaged pupils had attendance below (and in some cases well below) 96%.
+Further analysis showed that areas where gaps are significant were: pupils who are disadvantaged and SEN had a primary need of SEMH and disadvantaged pupils had an average attendance of 86.2%.

-Conclusions drawn from this area and the focuses to remain for Year 1 are: phonics, education and wellbeing, social emotional learning and improved attendance.
+Conclusions drawn from this area and the focuses to remain for Year 6 are: continued development of oral language and vocabulary, mathematics, education and wellbeing, social emotional learning and improved attendance.